okholod/training-plans/ds-python.md

-# Data Science + Python
+# Data Scientist / Python

-As a **Data scientist**, you will clean and explore datasets, and make predictions that deliver business value.
+As a **Data Scientist**, you will clean and explore datasets, and make predictions that deliver business value.
 Your day-to-day will involve training and optimizing models, and often deploying them to production.

 **Required skills:**
 - Python programming skills